The Machining Technology program at Lake Washington Institute of Technology (LWTech)

 this program prepares you for one of today's most high-demand industries.
 Students have the option of pursuing a Machining Technology Associate in Applied Science

-(AAS) degree or a choice of certificates, as well as pursuing a Bachelor's of Technology in Applied Design should they choose to continue their education.
-Flexible class times are offered, both morning and afternoon, along with part-time
+(AAS) degree or a choice of certificates, as well as pursuing a Bachelor of Applied Science in Design should they choose to continue their education.

-Students learn from instructors with more than 50 years of combined industry experience.
+Students learn from instructors with industry experience.
 LWTech machining instructors have a strong desire to help students be successful in their training.
 Machining Technology students at LWTech: